Overall ranking: 126th out of 126 in the Complete University Guide for 2016.

 History: London Met was created in August 2002 by the merger of London Guildhall University and the University of North London.
 Together they boast more than 150 years experience in higher education.

-Ambience: Intensely urban.
-Theuniversity's buildings are a combination of Victorian and contemporary, including the award-winning RIBA Graduate Centre, designed by Daniel Libeskind.
+Ambience: Intensely urban - the university's buildings are a combination of Victorian and contemporary, including the award-winning RIBA Graduate Centre designed by Daniel Libeskind.

 Transport links: Both campuses are within easy striking distance of central London and are well located for tubes, buses and trains.

-Nightlife: London offers an unrivalled range of attractions and activities and the University’s award winning Rocket Complex and Hub offer some of the most high profile student nights in London.
+Nightlife: London offers an unrivalled range of attractions and activities and the university’s award winning Rocket Complex and Hub offer some of the most high profile student nights in London.

-Sports Ranking: 112th in the BUCS league table.
+Sporting reputation: 128th out of 145 in the 2014/15 BUCS league table.

 Glittering alumni: TV and radio personalities Zoë Ball and Jamie Theakston; comedian Vic Reeves; film producer Lord Puttnam; director Mike Leigh; newsreader Martyn Lewis; artist Tracey Emin; and shadow lord chancellor and justice secretary Sadiq Khan.Reuse content